Below you’ll find answers to our most frequently asked questions about palliative care and euthanasia for your pet.

 Many factors affect your pet’s quality of life and the bond you share with them.
 Is your pet’s pain adequately controlled?
 Can they breathe normally?
 Are they still enjoying interactions with you, with other animals, and with their environment?
 Are they tolerant of supportive care?
 Are you equipped with the financial and physical resources to provide them with an easeful quality of life?

 We are here to help you answer these questions.
-In a Quality of Life Consultation appointment, we will thoroughly and compassionately assess all of the options available to you and your pet.
 If necessary, we will walk you through every step of the euthanasia process and leave the ultimate decision in your hands.

 + How can I accurately assess my pet’s quality of life?